Stan125/GREA/README.md

 #### 1. Selecting the dataset

-Once the Add-In is started up, press the "choose file" button to select a file on your computer.
+Once the Add-In is started up, press the "Select File" button to select a file on your computer.
 Then, type in a name for your desired dataset.
 Once the file is loaded into the Add-In, you may see additional options for parsing the file on the right.
 Ignore those for now and head right to the "previews" tab.

 ![Step 1.](step1.png)